DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 It has been difficult to curtail this problem.
 Unlike drinking, the manifestations of drowsiness border on innocuous.
 If you spot a friend yawning in the afternoon, you're not going to suggest, "Hey Carl, you look sleepy.
 Why don't you take a nap in my desk chair before driving home?"
 Nor are you going to call a state trooper to report a driver drinking a high-caffeine soft drink.
 The burden of this problem falls on individual drivers and their ability to recognize the danger signs.

 Age plays a big factor.
-According to the National Institutes of Health (NIH), drivers between the ages of 18 and 25 are most susceptible to car nodding.
+According to the National Institutes of Health (NIH), young adult drivers are most susceptible to car nodding.
 The combination of work, studying, and late-night party circuits can make it hard to get a good night's sleep.
-But this does not mean drivers older than 25 are immune.
+But this does not mean older drivers are immune.
 Drowsy driving affects all drivers, especially during certain time periods.

 How to Avoid Falling Asleep at the Wheel